Data-Science-for-Linguists-2024/Class-Lounge/guestbooks/riley.md

 - This is just a minor note, but printing out smaller portions of the dataframes would improve your notebook's readability.
 - Using a non-english dataset is very interesting.
 I'm excited to see where your projects goes!
 From Riley: <3 thanks for the tips y'all

+## Teresa's feedback
+- Your Jupyter notebook is very easy to follow with lots of explanation.
+I also appreciate the dedication to adding info about political party/position and gender, that must have taken a long time.
+- Printing out the head of the df after adding the extra info would be nice, just to see what it looks like all together.
+- It's exciting to see you using a dataset in German!
+There's a lot of political information here I didn't know about before.
+I'm so curious to see what the results will be.